mryel00/spyglass/docs/CONTRIBUTING.md

 The title of the pull request has the following format:

 ```
-<type>: Capitalized, short summary (the 'what' of the change)
+<type>: lowercase, present form, short summary (the 'what' of the change)
 ```

-The <type> may be one of the following list:

-* `feat` - A new feature
-* `fix` - A bug fix
-* `test` - Adding a new test or improve an existing one
-* `docs` - Changes or additions to the documentation
-* `refactor` - Refactoring of the code or other project elements
-* `chore` - Other modifications that do not modify implementation, test or documentations

 If your submission does introduce a breaking change please add `BREAKING CHANGE` to the beginning of the description.